judeoseme/ENHANCING-COMPETITIVENESS-IN-THE-HOSPITALITY-INDUSTRY.-/README.md

 3. Training and Evaluation of a machine learning model: The next application you will need to perform is to split the dataset into training sets and test sets.
 After that you can use the training set to train a machine learning model for sentimental analysis.
 This can be done using natural learning toolkit to evaluate various types of models.
 4. Use the train model to classify new text: once you have trained and evaluated a machine learning model for sentimental analysis, it can be used to classify new text data.
 The natural learning toolkit can be used to predict the sentiment of new text documents.

-Explanation of the experimental procedure, including the setting and optimisation of model hyperparameters during training, and approach to validation
+Explanation of the experimental procedure, including the setting and optimisation of model hyperparameters during training, and approach to validation:

 The experimental procedure for training a natural language learning toolkit model for sentimental analysis involves the following steps.
 1. Pre-process the data: Before training a natural language processing, the first step to consider is to collect a large dataset of natural language text.
 This is done to ensure that the data is clean and can be used for training the model.
 The pre-processing steps include stemming, tokenization, and lemmatization.
 2. Setting up the model: It is necessary to design the model architecture which determine the performance of a natural language processor.
 This involves deciding on the number of layers (size of the model) and the model type (transformer).